planetshell/db-capstone-project/readme.md

 Once the database is created and populated with the data, the following tasks will be performed:

-1. Create profita & sales reports for Little Lemon
+1. Create profits & sales reports for Little Lemon management
 2. Build a booking system for Little Lemon customers
 3. Generate data insight using data anayltics
 4. Create a database client using Python